vijiekambaram/IOTWorkshop/HOL step-by-step - Big data and visualization.md

 2. From My Workspace, Select iot-hub-dashboard3 from Dashboards section.
 Dashboard will get updated in real time

     ![Real Time Streaming](media/exercise7_2.png)

+Upon completion, share the PowerBI dashboard that was built using the raw Genset1 and Genset2 data

 ## After the hands-on lab